SidneyDouw/curvesjs/README.md

 ![Curves.js](http://www.tuxpaint.org/gallery/antonis/Some_Music.png)

-Click and drag to create a new point
+Click anywhere to create a new point

 Doubleclick to remove a point